Joanne Simons, Chief Executive Officer

 View Profile

 Gale is passionate about giving back to her community.
 Prior to joining the board of Casey House, she was a non-director member of its finance committee between 2021-23.
-She has served on a number of not-for-profit boards, is currently the chair of the Daily Bread Food Bank board, and was recently appointed chair of the Art Gallery of Ontario’s Foundation board.
+She has served on a number of not-for-profit boards.
+Currently, she is a member of the Daily Bread Food Bank board (chair 2022-24), and chair of the Art Gallery of Ontario’s Foundation board.
 She is a long-time supporter of Casey House, having participated in its annual Art With Heart charitable auction for over a decade.

 View Profile